 Parsha Shemot שְׁמוֹת is translated as “names“.
-It’s the eleventh Torah reading in the annual reading cycle and first in sefer Shemot, the book of Exodus.
+It’s the thirteenth Torah reading in the annual reading cycle and first in sefer Shemot, the book of Exodus.
 I found three different spellings – “shemot”, “shemoth”, or “shemos”

 Parsha Shemot Summary

 Parsha Shemot begins with a list of Israel’s descendants who went into Egypt.
 Israel increases in number.
 Pharoah becomes fearful of their numbers and their allegiance to Egypt.
 He goes through a series of enactments to prevent Israel’s continued population growth.